tdwg/bdq/tg2/_review/docs/list/bdqval/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>A bdq:sourceAuthority consisting of polygons that have been derived from a union of Natural Earth vectors for Land and for Minor Islands at 1:10,000,000 resolution.</td>
+			<td>A bdqval:sourceAuthority consisting of polygons that have been derived from a union of Natural Earth vectors for Land and for Minor Islands at 1:10,000,000 resolution.</td>
 		</tr>
 		<tr>
 			<td>Comments</td>